amyfrancis97/DrivR-Base/FG8_aa_properties/README.md

 All required package dependencies are effectively managed through the **package_dependencies.R** script.

 ## Prerequisite Data
 Before getting started, it's essential to load the amino acid properties from the [Amino Acid Index Database](https://academic.oup.com/nar/article/28/1/374/2384334) into your workspace.
 The provided R data file is named **AAindex.rda**, and it can be found in this directory.
 Alternatively, you can also download the dataset from the [AASea GitHub repository](https://github.com/cran/aaSEA/blob/master/data/AAindex.rda).
+Once downloaded, ensure that the data file and location is updated in the **config.R** file.

 ## Script Usage
 The primary script for utilizing this dataset is **extract_aa_properties.R**.
 This script facilitates queries of vep-predicted amino acids against the **AAindex.rda** database, enabling you to access the physicochemical properties associated with each amino acid.